release-engineering/pulp-prometheus-exporter/README.md

-This is an experimental prometheus exporter for koji that just exposes information about tasks.
+This is an experimental prometheus exporter for "pub" that just exposes information about tasks.

-This polls koji-hub looking for tasks created since startup and exposes metrics about those tasks for a prometheus server.
+This polls pub-hub looking for tasks created since startup and exposes metrics about those tasks for a prometheus server.

-Instead of building on this, we should get a prometheus endpoint added to koji-hub itself, which would be far less wasteful.
+Instead of building on this, we should get a prometheus endpoint added to pub-hub itself, which would be far less wasteful.